Sandeep-Raj-49/TechnoHacks-Internship-Tasks/README.md

 # TechnoHacks-Internship-Tasks
-It Consists Of All The tasks Which I performed During the Internships.
+It Consists Of All The tasks Which I performed During this Internship.